trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 sampled_indices.shape
 ```

+➔ output:

 ```
 (2000,)
 ```

+Let's see some sampled predictions for the first `100` chars of the recipe:

 ```python
 sampled_indices[:100]
 ```

+➔ output:

 ```
 array([ 64,  21,  91, 126, 170,  42, 146,  54, 125, 164,  60, 171,   9,